awesto/django-shop/docs/reference/inventroy.rst

 Sometimes it is not enough to just know the current number of items of a certain product.
 Consider the use case, where a product is short in supply but the next incoming delivery is already scheduled.
-In this situation a merchant might want to inform its customers, that the wanted product is deliverable soon.
+In this situation a merchant might want to inform its customers, that the wanted product isn't deliverable now but soon.
 Therefore, instead of adding a simple field storing the current quantity, we add a relation for each delivered charge.
 This model then holds a timestamp, when the next incoming delivery is expected.
 Example:

 .. code-block:: python
 	:filename: models.py